Mystery Men: Plot

 In Champion City, the amateur superhero team of Mr. Furious, the Shoveler, and the Blue Raja attempt to make a name for themselves, but their inexperience, infighting, and dubious abilities generally result in frustration while the city's powerful but arrogant superhero, Captain Amazing, consistently upstages them.
-However, Amazing's prowess has made his job obsolete and his corporate sponsorships are drying up.
+However, Amazing's prowess has made his job obsolete, and his corporate sponsorships are drying up.
 To create a need for his services, Amazing uses his alter ego, billionaire lawyer Lance Hunt, to argue for the release of his supervillain nemesis, Casanova Frankenstein, from an insane asylum.
-But, once released and reunited with his henchman Tony P and his Disco Boys, Casanova blows up the asylum, captures Amazing, and prepares to unleash the "Psycho-frakulator" machine to destroy the city.
+But once released and reunited with his henchman Tony P and his Disco Boys, Casanova blows up the asylum, captures Amazing, and prepares to unleash the "Psycho-frakulator" machine to destroy the city.

 On a stakeout of Casanova's mansion, Furious witnesses Amazing's capture and informs his team.
-After an unsuccessful rescue attempt, the three realize that they need more allies and recruit Invisible Boy, the Spleen, and the Bowler.
+After a failed rescue attempt, the three realize that they need more allies and recruit Invisible Boy, the Spleen, and the Bowler.
 Emboldened, they vandalize Casanova's limousine.
 In retaliation, the Disco Boys nearly kill them, but the Sphinx, an enigmatic superhero, saves them and agrees to train them.
 Furious grows annoyed by the Sphinx's unconventional team-building exercises and antimetabolic rhetoric and quits, while the others flourish under his tutelage.
 To improve their chances, they seek non-lethal weaponry invented by Doc Heller.
 Encouraged by Monica, his new girlfriend, Furious rejoins the team.

-The group break into Casanova's mansion during a summit of the city's gangs to free Amazing.
+The group breaks into Casanova's mansion during a summit of the city's gangs to free Amazing.
 However, they become confused by his instructions and condescending attitude and inadvertently set off the Psycho-frakulator, killing him.
 The team despairs until the Shoveler inspires them to continue.
-Through a combination of surprise, teamwork, maximizing their powers, and Heller's weapons, the team successfully assault Casanova's mansion and defeat his henchmen.
-However, Casanova takes Monica hostage and activates the Psycho-frakulator, which begins to wreak havoc upon the city.
+Through a combination of surprise, teamwork, maximizing their powers, and Heller's weapons, the team successfully assaults Casanova's mansion and defeats his henchmen.
+However, Casanova takes Monica hostage and activates the Psycho-frakulator, which begins wreaking havoc on the city.
 While the team works to disable the machine, Furious unleashes his powers and throws Casanova into the Psycho-frakulator's core, killing him.
 The others help the Bowler destroy the machine and escape the mansion as it implodes.

-Afterward, the team is swarmed by reporters demanding to know their group's name, sparking an argument amongst themselves.
+Afterward, reporters swarm the team, demanding to know their group's name, which sparks an argument among them.